strangewarp/Exolith/README.md

-# serpentarium
+# Snekbox
-Serpentarium sequencer firmware (in development).
+Various firmwares for the ATMEGA328-based Snekbox project (in development).